e3donline/Slicer-Profiles/SuperSlicer/README.md

 #### Experimental

-The SuperSlicer Bundle is configured for ASMBL.
+The SuperSlicer Bundle is configured for ASMBL on T3.
 Please adjust to your own liking.